 Provision of all SEND students are coordinated by the SENDCo.
 All referrals, requests for support for classes or help for individual students should be brought to the attention of the SENDCo.
-This should be directed through to the SENDCo by SLT, Heads of Department or the Pastoral Team, this should be done by completing the referral request form which can be found in staff shared SEND area.
+This should be directed through to the SENDCo by SLT, Curriculum Leaders or the Head of Year, this should be done by completing the referral request form which can be found in staff shared SEND area.
 The member of staff with concern will fill out the form and pass it to their line manager, who will authorise this to be sent to the SENDCo as a referral.